deepmodeling/dpgen/doc/user-guide.md

 Tutorials can be found here. [https://tutorials.deepmodeling.com/en/latest/](https://tutorials.deepmodeling.com/en/latest/Tutorials/DP-GEN/index.html)

-## Example
+## Example for parameters

-If you have no idea how to prepare a PARAM for your task, you can find examples of PARAM for different tasks in https://github.com/deepmodeling/dpgen/tree/master/examples.
+If you have no idea how to prepare a `PARAM` for your task, you can find examples of PARAM for different tasks in https://github.com/deepmodeling/dpgen/tree/master/examples.

 For example, if you want to set specific template for LAMPPS, you can find an example [here](https://github.com/deepmodeling/dpgen/blob/master/examples/run/dp-lammps-enhance_sampling/param.json)

+If you want to learn more about Machine parameters, please check https://docs.deepmodeling.com/projects/dpdispatcher/en/latest/

 ## [Pull requests - How to contribute](https://docs.deepmodeling.com/projects/dpgen/en/latest/README.html)